Alifio-gud/Soji.AI-Engineer-test/README.md

 # Soji.AI-Engineer-test
-result of my take home assignment
+result of my take home assignment.

 FURTHER EXPLANATION
 -The json is indeed to simulate database interactions, the select, insert in SQL DB. by saving and loading json i intend to simulate the database interaction along with following the requirements.